hardik-11/RKU-Complaint-app/README.md

 Open the project in Android Studio

-Build and run the app on your emulator or device
+Build and run the app on your device

 ## Support